spex-lang/spex-lang.github.io/src/motivation.md

 reflection of the fact that specifications are not worth the effort?

-A key factor in this equation is the risk of the specification and the system behing specified getting out of sync, i.e. either the specification changes and the corresponding change isn't done in the system or vice versa, which significantly devalues the specification effort.
+A key factor in this equation is the risk of the specification and the system being specified getting out of sync, i.e. either the specification changes and the corresponding change isn't done in the system or vice versa, which significantly devalues the specification effort.